tomkidd/ThumbsOpeningScript/README.md

 It's a single file so far. jQuery and jQuery UI are being pulled from a CDN.
 The CSS is inline.

 Future ideas include:
-- Making it into an actual "script" with the names of people who should be saying what
+- DONE ~~Making it into an actual "script" with the names of people who should be saying what~~
-- Adding everyone's name (along with the ability to add guests) so the script can include introductions
+- DONE ~~Adding everyone's name so the script can include introductions~~
+- Adding the ability to add guests
-- Making list of participants re-arrangable, make script designate who says "I'm" vs "and I'm" (Nick last by default)
+- DONE ~~Making list of participants re-arrangable, make script designate who says "I'm" vs "and I'm" (Nick last by default)~~
-- Being able to flag who says the date and episode number (default to Jake and Chris)
+- DONE ~~Being able to flag who says the date and episode number (default to Jake and Chris)~~
 - Being able to change the date by +/- days
 - Being able to highlight a particular user (i.e., whoever is reading)